 Tennessee Wholesale Nursery- Nurseries Reviews

 I am so pleased with my crepe myrtle plants that I just wanted to do you a favor!
-I Have enclosed some pics of them on my property and also you an article about my research and study due to the love of these plants.
+I'm sharing some pics of them on my property here and an article about my research and study due to the love of these plants.
 It's all yours.

 Tommy Evans, Freeport LA

 Lagerstroemia Indica, commonly known as the Crepe Myrtle, are trees and shrubs in dozens of varieties.
 Widely known as the "Lilac of the South," these plants have grown in the United States for more than 150 years.
 They appear in a rainbow of colors from purples, pinks, reds, whites, and every shade in between.
 They range from small shrubs to more giant trees and grow in many places in the United States.
 They are fresh, airy, beautiful trees that transform landscapes into great masses of long-blooming flowers from June to October.
 Once established, the crepe myrtle plant will only flower during warm, dry summer and continue to thrive in the hottest of summers.
 All species are woody and can grow to over 100'.
 As a perennial, they become as far north as New York and California, Oregon, and Washington.